 - Must be a full-time student in the year following announcement of the Prize.

-Eligible students will be notified via email in early Spring semester and will recieve an application form to the scholarship.
+Eligible students will be notified via email in early Spring semester and will receive an application form to the scholarship.